chimeraadt/Start/README.md

 Start
 =====
-This a startwe testing out the web
+This a start were testing out the web